 Below we offer our list of the 5 best secured cards on the market today.
-We are especially partial to cards that offer the possibility of returning your security deposit after a certain period of on-time payments, allowing you to continue to use that card, but then as an unsecured credit card.
+We are especially partial to cards that offer the possibility of returning your security deposit after a certain period of on-time payments, allowing you to then use that card as an unsecured credit card.

 - Capital One Secured MasterCard – Get a credit line of $200 to start, after you deposit $200 (in some cases you may be able to deposit a little less).
 If you make your first 5 payments on time, Capital One might increase your credit line without a further deposit.
 No annual fee.
 Interest rate: 24.99%.